catplotlib/CVNotes/content/post/5.Manipulation/index.md

 Image translation is a geometric transformation that maps the location of pixels in an image to a new location.
 In simpler terms, translation means shifting the image in any direction: up, down, left, or right.

-In OpenCV, you can translate an image using the `warpAffine()` function, which takes two arguments:
+In OpenCV, we can translate an image using the `warpAffine()` function, which takes two arguments:
 - the original image
 - and the translation matrix.